 (#891, #735)

-A WUR AP that sends a WUR Wake-up frame to the WUR non-AP STA(s) may send a Trigger Frame to solicit response frames from one or more WUR non-AP STAs that support the reception of the Trigger frame. (#136)
+A WUR AP that sends a WUR Wake-up frame to the WUR non-AP STA(s) may send a frame (for example, a Trigger Frame) to solicit response frames from one or more WUR non-AP STAs that support the reception of the frame. (#2783)(#136)

-When a traffic filtering agreement is established for a WUR non-AP STA in WUR mode and Bit 1 of the TFS Action Code field is set to 1, then the WUR AP should transmit a WUR Wake-up frame to the WUR non-AP STA when the WUR AP receives an individually addressed BU destined to the WUR non-AP STA that matches the traffic filter set.
+When a traffic filtering agreement is established for a WUR non-AP STA in WUR mode, the WUR non-AP STA is in doze state, and Bit 1 of the TFS Action Code field is set to 1, then the WUR AP should transmit a WUR Wake-up frame to the WUR non-AP STA when the WUR AP receives an individually addressed BU destined to the WUR non-AP STA that matches the traffic filter set. (#2235)

-When a traffic filtering agreement is established for a WUR non-AP STA in WUR mode and Bit 1 of the TFS Action Code field is set to 0, then the WUR AP should not transmit a WUR Wake-up frame to the WUR non-AP STA when the WUR AP receives an individually addressed BU destined to the WUR non-AP STA that matches the traffic filter set.
+When a traffic filtering agreement is established for a WUR non-AP STA in WUR mode, the WUR non-AP STA is in doze state, and Bit 1 of the TFS Action Code field is set to 0, then the WUR AP should not transmit a WUR Wake-up frame to the WUR non-AP STA when the WUR AP receives an individually addressed BU destined to the WUR non-AP STA that matches the traffic filter set. (#2235)

 A WUR AP shall maintain a BSS Parameter Update Counter.
 The WUR AP shall increase the value of the BSS Parameter Update Counter when a critical update occurs to any of the elements inside the Beacon frame.
 The following events shall be classified as a critical update: